automation64/installer64/README.md

 - `INST64_LOCAL_ROOT`: Linux well-known base path for local content.
 Default: `/usr/local`
 - `INST64_OPT_ROOT`: Linux well-known base path for non-os packaged content.
 Default: `/opt`

+### Installer specific parameters

 Additional parameters may be available and required by each application installer.

+Parameter name format: `INST64_<INSTALLER_NAME>_<PARAMETER_NAME>`

+Common parameters:

+- `INST64_<INSTALLER_NAME>_PLATFORM`: hardware platform (e.g.: linux_amd64, etc.)
+- `INST64_<INSTALLER_NAME>_SOURCE`: package source URL (e.g.: GitHub repository, Distro repository, etc.)
+- `INST64_<INSTALLER_NAME>_TARGET`: full path to the installation destination.
+- `INST64_<INSTALLER_NAME>_VERSION`: target application version in semver format.
+- `INST64_<INSTALLER_NAME>_METHOD`: installation method.
+See `Installation methods` section for further details
+- `INST64_<INSTALLER_NAME>_REINSTALL`: for `BINARY` installation method only.
+Reinstall (replace) application if already present?.
+- `INST64_<INSTALLER_NAME>_DEVELOPMENT`: install development components?.
+Applicable to packages that separates runtime and development.

+### Installation methods

+_Installer64_ will implement the best available installation method for each application.
+The selection criteria is based on the following priority list:

+1. `NATIVE`: application is distributed using OS standard packages.
+For example, RPM for RHEL, DEB for Debian/Ubuntu, etc
+2. `PIPX`: applications is distributed as Python module.
+Installation is done user-wide.
+3. `PIP`: applications is distributed as Python module.
+Used when `PIPX` is not available.
+Installation is done user-wide.
+4. `BINARY`: last resort when no other option is available.
+Application is distributed as a single pre-compiled binary.

 ## Usage